Thank you to everyone who proposed a session!

 SRCCON is built around two days of peer-led conversations and hands-on workshops.
 The community members who step up to facilitate these sessions make it all possible.
-They bring their experience with a topic as well as the questions they haven’t answered, and guide conversations and collaborative work that helps every attendee head home with new ideas.
-Check out the proposals we received for our 2018 program!
+They bring their experience with a topic as well as the questions they haven’t answered, and guide conversations and collaborative work that help every attendee head home with new ideas.
+Check out the proposals we’ve already received for this year’s program!

-Our program for SRCCON 2018 will be built around key community values:
+Our program for SRCCON is built around key community values:

 - We experiment in the open—by sharing our work and processes, we do the innovative work our organizations need to evolve on the web and better inform our audiences.

 - We support one another—by offering each other our expertise and empathy, we find new collaborators, help each other learn, and make our networks and organizations more resilient.

 - We lead change—by challenging the power structures that have failed our industry, we push for inclusive, long-lasting change in our newsrooms, led by journalists of color and the wide community of journalists outside of NYC/DC.

 There are a lot of ways to think about the SRCCON program, but here’s the most important thing to know: our sessions are highly collaborative, not a panel on a stage or a speaker running through slides.
 This is an opportunity for peers to compare notes, share skills, and learn from each other.

 We want to make SRCCON a genuinely participatory event, and it’s hard to be part of a conversation or work together in a session that’s mostly lecture.
 So we look for sessions that include real interactivity, and we love creative formats that support learning.
 Outstanding sessions might include design exercises, art and games, small-group work, role playing, even field trips—and we’re always interested in new ideas.